Solar Panels Idaho — Costs, Savings & Payback

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Net Billing without battery storage · ~55% self-consumption assumed.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Idaho Solar Data at a Glance
+Idaho Solar Data at a Glance

 Idaho solar panels make financial sense in 2026 despite a below-average electricity rate of $0.1251/kWh.
 The key driver: 5.22 daily sun hours and a 3–6%/year rate increase trend that makes every year of delay more expensive.
 Solar panels in Idaho typically pay back in ~18 years.

-Why Solar Makes Financial Sense in Idaho
+Why Solar Panels in Idaho Make Financial Sense

 - At $0.1251/kWh, Idaho's rate is below average — but 5.22 daily sun hours and a 3–6%/year rate increase trend still make solar panels Idaho a sound long-term investment